 The American Revolution

-A tip o’the hat to American Minute.
+A tip o’ the hat to Journal of the American Revolution.